-We welcome the participation of volunteer attorneys, graduate students, and undergraduate students throughout the year.
+We welcome the participation of graduate students and undergraduate students throughout the year.

 Interns and volunteers may attend confidential juvenile court proceedings and witness the dynamics of how this system addresses the needs of families in crisis.
 To be considered for an upcoming internship, please complete the Intern Interest Form.

 Summer Law Clerk Program

 The CLC summer law clerk program includes a two-day orientation and training, trips to other courts and facilities that serve abused and neglected children, and regular brown bag training sessions covering topics including trial preparation and advocacy, sexual abuse, The Indian and Child Welfare Act, and delinquency/dependency crossover issues.
 Students are also encouraged to meet informally with attorneys and hearing officers to reflect on their experiences and observations.